limako/rpi-arduino/_episodes/03-first_sketch.md

 > {: .source}
 {: .callout}

+While uploading, you should see the LEDs on the Arduino blink rapidly for a moment and then one LED will begin to blink regularly.

-> ## Question
+> ## Questions
 > How long is the LED on?
 How long is it off.
 What are the units?
 {: .Discussion}

+By changing the delays, you can vary how long the LED is on or off.

 > ## Try This
-> Try changing the delays in the program.
-Try programming a pattern, like S-O-S.
+>
+> Try programming a pattern, like S-O-S in Morse code (". . . — — — . . .").
+Consider using a "for" loop to simplify coding.
 {: .challenge}

 {% include links.md %}